collindching/collinching.github.io/_posts/2020-11-26-doing-deep-work.md

 ### Schedule quality breaks

-Breaks give you time to relax and rest your focus muscle.
+The more effectively you rest, the [better equipped](https://onlinelibrary.wiley.com/doi/abs/10.1002/acp.3334) you are to focus in your next session.
 Additionally, scheduling breaks to look forward to can you help you stay motivated during a deep work session.

-And the more effectively you rest, the better equipped you are to focus in your next session.
 By committing to high quality breaks, your work quality should improve significantly.

-**Make it easier for yourself to focus by scheduling breaks around your deep work.** [Most breaks](https://onlinelibrary.wiley.com/doi/abs/10.1002/acp.3334) will result in a cognitive boost.
-For the best results, take [high quality breaks](https://www.psychologytoday.com/us/blog/how-be-yourself/202006/7-strategies-maximize-break-while-working-home) that [don't involve screens](https://www.onlineschools.org/science-of-study-breaks/):
+Some guidelines on scheduling breaks: plan your breaks ahead of time, ideally when you're scheduling your deep work.
+Consider stating what activity you intend to do during your break, to ensure you make the most of it.
+For the best results, try [not](https://www.onlineschools.org/science-of-study-breaks/) to use a screen:

 - [Move](https://www.health.harvard.edu/blog/regular-exercise-changes-brain-improve-memory-thinking-skills-201404097110)
     - Walk